PatD123/Grass/README.md

 Grass Simulation in OpenGL

 ## TODO
-- [ ] MORE Parallelizable MORE VECTORIZABLE!!!!
+- [X] MORE Parallelizable MORE VECTORIZABLE!!!!
+- 🤯 Learned to use AVX Intel Intrinsics.
+- **At ~50k blades, SIMD sits consistently at high 30s - low 40s FPS.
+Scalar approach sits at mid 30s FPS.**
+- **At ~125k blades, SIMD sits consistently at high 20s FPS.
+Scalar approach sinks to ~10 FPS. ▶️ Very good.**
 - [X] Multithread when frustum culling, then draw only the ones that are not culled out
 - :question: Apparently not great and doens't do as well as non-threaded.
 - [ ] Frustum culling is currently done per-blade.
 Probably should be altered to cull per tile.